-- Human physiology with particular emphasis on the effects of pressure on the lungs and hearts, etc., nitrogen narcosis, air/gas mixtures, etc - Types of diving, the techniques and equipment for air diving, the techniques and equipment for mixed gas saturation diving, current legislation and guidance for commercial diving. - The effects on divers of currents, tides, wind, waves and water turbulence.
+- Human physiology with particular emphasis on the effects of pressure on the lungs and hearts, nitrogen narcosis, air/gas mixtures. - Types of diving: the techniques and equipment for air diving and mixed gas saturation diving.
+Current legislation and guidance for commercial diving. - The effects on divers by currents, tides, wind, waves and water turbulence.